Shmew/Fable.Jester/jest/expect.md

 Check whether the given element has an attribute or not.

-You can also optionally check that the attribute has a specific expected value or partial match using expect.stringContaining or expect.stringMatching.
+You can also optionally check that the attribute has a specific expected value or partial match using [expect.stringContaining] or [expect.stringMatching].

 Signature:
 ```fsharp